By Jodi Mailander Farrell

 Have a special interest?
 Florida has a film festival for that.

-Women’s films, children’s films, films by and about Jewish or Christian culture, LGBT films, Bollywood films, horror flicks, movies with a focus on the environment, and films in Spanish, French, Portuguese and more than a dozen other languages are all part of the mix.
+Women’s films, children’s films, films by and about Jewish or Christian culture, Bollywood films, horror flicks, movies with a focus on the environment, and films in Spanish, French, Portuguese and more than a dozen other languages are all part of the mix.
 Florida is even home to the first American festival dedicated to virtual reality and interactive storytelling.

 Grab your popcorn and find a festival happening near you.